Cornell-MAE-UG/fa25-portfolio-al2593-gif/_projects/o3-client-outline-template.md

    *Decision affected:* Material of our scraper (some surfaces might require more or less force)
 3. **Are eggs often laid in places throughout vineyards that can’t be reached by hand?**
    *Decision affected:* Impacts whether or not the tool is extendable/flexible to enable greater reach

-\newpage

-# Optional page 2 — References and/or one figure

 ## References